-  - This is huge for not just organization and its management but also for the readers of the financial statements.
-It helps in establishing a solid framework for reliable as well as consistent information.
+- These assumptions are huge for not just the organization and its management but also the readers of the financial statements.
+It helps in establishing a robust framework for reliable as well as consistent information.

 - It enhances the reliability, verifiability, and objectivity of the financial statements.
-The purpose of such assumptions is to enable the users of the financial statements to evaluate and confirm the genuineness of the financial records of an organization and assess the financial wellbeing of the same.
-It is no doubt that the these assumptions help in the establishment of credibility.
+The purpose of such assumptions is to enable the users of the financial statements to evaluate and confirm the genuineness of the financial records of an organization and assess economic wellbeing.
+It is no doubt that these assumptions help in the establishment of credibility.

-- It offers a systematic structure with respect to how the accounting transactions of an organization for a particular financial period must be recorded and reported in the financial statements.
-The accuracy, reliability, authenticity, and comparability of the financial statements for different accounting periods can be evaluated by the analysts and the potential and existing investors with the help of accounting assumptions.
+- It offers a systematic structure concerning how the accounting transactions of an organization for a particular financial period must be recorded and reported in the financial statements.
+The analyst and potential and existing investors can verify the accuracy, reliability, authenticity, and comparability of the financial statements for different accounting periods with the help of accounting assumptions.

 - The users of the financial statements can even make significant investment-related decisions based on the genuineness, reliability and financial results depicted in the financial statements of a company.
 It enables the management to make necessary decisions based on the results of the financial statements and help in minimizing or eliminating the presence of potential errors and frauds in the same.

 - These are beneficial for all kinds of investors irrespective of the fact whether they are potential or existing ones.
 The investors can assess the genuineness of the company’s financial statements and accordingly determine the true and fair view of a company’s financial wellbeing.
-This enables the investors in making crucial investment-related decisions based on their own reasoning and saves themselves from being manipulated by false representation of the transactions in the financial statements of a company.
+It enables the investors to make crucial investment-related decisions based on their reasoning.
+It saves themselves from being manipulated by false representation of the transactions in the financial statements of a company.

 - These are beneficial for the management of an organization too.
-The management of an entity gets to know its actual wellbeing and based on these results, the former can take appropriate decisions and ensure that the latter does better in the coming time.
+The management of an entity gets to know its actual wellbeing, and based on these results; the former can make appropriate decisions and ensure that the latter does better in the next time.